ucbtsh6/dormDormancy-expression-viewer/README.md

 Example Usage
-Once the app is running, you can:

-Enter a gene name (e.g., an Ensembl human gene or pombe gene).
+Once the app is running, you can: you can access it online https://bit.ly/DormancyExpressionViewer Enter a gene name (e.g., an Ensembl human gene or pombe gene).
-Click Search to retrieve orthologues and view expression data for the gene across different dormancy-related conditions.
+Click Search to retrieve orthologues and view expression data for the gene across dormancy in different model organisms.
 View the gene expression tables, where upregulated and downregulated genes are highlighted for easier analysis.